Arimeka/lua_recipes/lua-nginx-zerogif-counter/README.md

 ## Usage

-Visits counting for two sorted sets in Redis: `host:views:today` and `host:views:total`.
+Visits counting for two sorted sets in Redis: `host:views:yyyy-mm-dd` and `host:views:total`.

-`host:views:today` used to aggregate views to another db and reset every day.
+`host:views:yyyy-mm-dd` used to aggregate views to another db.

 `host:views:total` used to long-term storing views in Redis.